yossix07/WhatsAppReactClient/README.md

 * Above the contacts list, you can see 3 buttons near your default profile picture.
 From left to right -
 * Add new contact - Upon clicking on it, a form modal will show up.
 You can enter the new contact's username, nickname and server.
   When The "Add" button is clicked, the form will be submited.
   In case the contact's server succesfully add the new chat, the chat will be created to the user.
+Otherwise, an error modal will be shown.
 * The search button - Once you click it, you can enter text in order to dynamically filter by it.
 Only contacts on your contacts list that the current input is a substring to thier nickname will appear on your contacts list(not a case sensitive filter).
 * Sign-Off - Once clicked on, a modal will appear to ask if you are sure you want to sign-out.
 You can choose your action by the relavent button.